Try Freediving

 • What's Included

-Professional Instructor Guidance: Enjoy personalized instruction with a low 1:2 instructor-to-student ratio, ensuring close guidance and support throughout your freediving experience.
+Professional Freediving Instructor Guidance: Enjoy personalized instruction with a low 1:3 instructor-to-student ratio, ensuring close guidance and support throughout your freediving experience.

 • Itinerary